parisepigenetics/Methylator-Documentation/docs/annotations.md

 ```

 **Cpg islands**
-Based on a .BED annotation file
+Based on a .BED or .txt annotation file (available on UCSC GoldenPath)

 **CpG Shores**
 +/- 2kb upstream and downstream of CpG Islands

 **CpG Shelves**
 +/- 4kb upstream and downstream of CpG Islands

 The advantage of this approach is that it allows users familiar with the R programming language to modify or add annotations according to their needs.